top of page

 • Schedule Rotations: All clients are required to be on rotations of either 2, 4, 6, or 8 weeks.

 • Running Late: We do our absolute best to maintain a punctual appointment schedule every day.
-However, factors beyond our control such as traffic, weather, equipment malfunctions, client distractions, or misbehaving dogs may sometimes cause us to run a little behind.
-We will always communicate with you if we are running late.
+However, factors beyond our control such as traffic, weather, equipment malfunctions, client distractions, or misbehaving dogs may sometimes cause us to run behind.
+We will always communicate with you if we are running late to your appointment.

-• Weather Related Rescheduling: In the event of hazardous weather conditions such as icy roads, blizzards, high wind advisories, or temperatures below 20 degrees, we will need to reschedule your appointment. - We will not risk the integrity of our trailer (which is our livelihood), our personal safety, or your dog's safety when it comes to hazardous weather conditions.
+• Weather Related Rescheduling: In the event of hazardous weather conditions such as icy roads, blizzards, high wind advisories, or temperatures below 20 degrees, we will need to reschedule your appointment. - We will not risk the integrity of our trailer (which is our livelihood), our personal safety, or your dog's safety.

 Cancelations, Rescheduling, and No-Shows: